-In its fifth year of providing services to Asian Americans, the Dallas-Fort Worth (DFW) Hepatitis B Free Project aims to increase awareness and knowledge of hepatitis B virus (HBV) and to reduce perinatal transmission and the prevalence of undiagnosed chronic HBV infection, susceptibility, and stigmata associated with hepatitis B diagnosis among Asian/Pacific Islander (API) adults in the DFW metroplex through education, free screenings, rigorous follow-up, and provision of treatment resources in multiple counties.
+In its fifth year of existence and provision of services to Asian-Americans, the Dallas-Fort Worth Hepatitis B Free Project aims to increase hepatitis B virus (HBV) awareness and knowledge and to reduce perinatal transmission and the prevalence of undiagnosed chronic HBV infection, susceptibility, and stigma associated with diagnosis among Asian/Pacific Islander (API) adults in the DFW Metroplex through education, free screenings, rigorous follow-up, and provision of treatment resources in multiple counties.

 Free Clinic Committee

-Founded in fall 2015, the mission of FCC is to collaborate among the different student run clinics at UT Southwestern to improve the efficiency and quality of care provided by these clinics.
+Founded in fall 2015, the Free Clinic Committee collaborates with the different student-run clinics at UT Southwestern to improve the efficiency and quality of the care they provide.

 Mano a Mano: Dominican Republic Service Trip

-Mano a Mono (Hand in Hand) is a student organization dedicated to improving the health care of communities in Santo Domingo, Dominican Republic.
-We send students during spring break on a mission trip with our host organization Foundation for Peace.
-Students work in mobile clinics by examining and presenting patients to supervising physicians.
-The students will be enhancing their skills of history taking, SOAP note style presentations, and performing full physicals.
-The will also get a chance to experience the ways of a culture different from ours and be exposed to medical conditions that one might never have the opportunity of encountering in the United States.
-In addition, during the year, the organization will be fundraising for the trip by hosting the Mr. and Ms. UT Southwestern Pageant.
+Mano a Mano (Hand in Hand) is a student organization dedicated to improving the health care of communities in Santo Domingo, Dominican Republic.
+We send students on a spring break mission trip with our host organization, Foundation for Peace.
+Working in mobile clinics, students examine and present patients to supervising physicians.
+The students enhance their skills of history taking, SOAP note style presentations, and performing full physicals.
+They also get a chance to experience the ways of a culture different from ours and are exposed to medical conditions they might not have the opportunity to encounter in the United States.
+During the year, the organization raises funds for the trip by hosting the Mr. and Ms. UT Southwestern Pageant.

-Founded in summer 2012, Refuge Guatemala is a student organization dedicated to providing healthcare to the population of rural Guatemala that would otherwise find it inaccessible or unaffordable.
-The organization will send a team of students and faculty on a spring break trip to work in a small, understaffed Guatemalan hospital.
-The team will work along with hospital staff to perform surgeries and provide care in a clinical setting to the local indigent population.
-Participating students will receive invaluable medical experience, exposure to the local Hispanic and Mayan cultures, and hopefully have their eyes opened to the joys of international medical service.
+Founded in summer 2012, Refuge Guatemala is a student organization dedicated to providing health care to the population of rural Guatemala that would otherwise find it inaccessible or unaffordable.
+The organization sends a team of students and faculty on a spring break trip to work in a small, understaffed Guatemalan hospital.
+The team works along with hospital staff to perform surgeries and provide care in a clinical setting to the local indigent population.
+In addition to receiving invaluable medical experience and exposure to the local Hispanic and Mayan cultures, participating students hopefully have their eyes opened to the joys of international medical service.

 UGM Clinics – Calvert Place and The Center of Hope

-Started as a student organization in the fall 2013 to provide services for the mission of the Union Gospel Mission (UGM) clinics.
-These clinics serve the homeless by treating them at the three free weekly medical clinics located at Calvert Place (a men’s shelter) or at the Center of Hope (a women’s and children’s shelter).
-Medical Students, residents, PA students, and other volunteers come together to accomplish this goal.
+Started as a student organization in fall 2013 to provide services for the Union Gospel Mission (UGM), these clinics serve the homeless by treating them at one of the three free weekly medical clinics located at Calvert Place (men’s shelter) and the Center of Hope (women’s and children’s shelter).
+Medical students, residents, Physician Assistant students, and other volunteers work together to accomplish this goal.

 United to Serve